Kate Alden-Smith – My Acupuncture Journey

 Before training to be an acupuncturist I qualified in massage, aromatherapy and reflexology.
 In consultation with each patient, I will often use a combination of these therapies in my treatments when I think such an approach is appropriate.
 I am also very happy to tailor my treatments in such a way as to work in a complementary manner with other professional disciplines to help bring about a better overall outcome.

 Please feel free to contact me if you have any questions or simply to find out if acupuncture may be suitable for you: I am always happy to help.
-My clinics are in Goudhurst and Cranbrook, Kent and in Harley Street, London.
+My clinics are in Goudhurst and Cranbrook in Kent.